umigv/sensors-onboarding/README.md

 ## Tips

 - Make sure you always run `colcon` commands from the root directory of your workspace, e.g. `~/ws`.
 Don't run them from subdirectories like `~/ws/src`!
+- To test with RViz, make sure you set the fixed frame to `bno055` in the RViz settings

 ## Timeline